 Bluestem Montessori In Action

-What does Montessori elementary look like, anyway?
+What does Montessori look like, anyway?

 We started our map work with the world map.
 Most of our students needed to at least review continent names!
 Those who already knew continents enjoyed labeling oceans, regions, cardinal directions, and the equator.